2024 Spanish floods: Aftermath

-Spanish rail operator Administrador de Infraestructuras Ferroviarias is suspending all Valencia rail services until the situation normalizes.
+Spanish rail operator Administrador de Infraestructuras Ferroviarias suspended all Valencia rail services until the situation normalized.
 This included suspensions for high-speed rail services from Valencia to Madrid, and all commuter train services in Valencia.
 Moreover, floods and subsequent crashes blocked parts of major highways Autovía A-3/E-901, Autovía A-7/E-15, and other roads.
 Metrovalencia suspended services, with the lines south of the city particularly badly affected.
 It was expected that it would take months to restore normal service.